 In my introduction to Food Diary Benefits, I described two different types.
-So here I list general advantages from the act of using a food diary.
-Then my other report lists specific health gains derived from food diary records.
+So here I list general advantages from the act of using a food journal.
+Then my other report lists specific health gains derived from food journal records.

 Remember, most of these ideas come from clinical settings.
-So I will explain which features of these research food diaries might be useful at home.
+So I will explain which features of these research food journals might be useful at home.

 - To assess the nutrient composition of all food and drink consumed.
 This is a basic feature of all food diaries that I have used.
 So commonly you can record calories, protein, carbohydrates, and fats.
 But be sure to check carefully if you need specific vitamins, minerals, and other nutrients.
 For example, to measure acid load on your kidneys the minimum Pro/K requirement is protein and potassium.

 I encourage patients to keep a 2-week diary of food intake and gastrointestinal symptoms.
 In this way, patients become actively involved in management of their disease, and I may be able to obtain information from the diary that will be valuable in making treatment decisions.